 Family relationships are the first ones we are confronted with and the domestic dimension is our starting point for that adventure called life.
 The meaning of our existence is therefore inherent in those relationships and places.

-In the Roman world, and therefore in the Vesuvian area, the lares were divinities who assured protection and luck for the families to whom they belonged, thus were given an honoured place at the heart of the house, in a special shrine, the lararium.
+In the Roman world, the lares were divinities who assured protection and luck for the families to whom they belonged.
+They were given an honoured place at the heart of the house, in a special shrine, the lararium.
 This practice bears more than a passing relationship with the neighbourhood and familial kiosks, the votive shrines in the old quarters of Naples.

-So, in a further act of connectivity, the contemporary lares, which sat briefly in the shrines of Old Naples, have been given permanently to the guardians of the kiosks.
+In a further act of connectivity, the contemporary lares, which sat briefly in the shrines of Old Naples, have been given to the guardians of the kiosks.
 Hopefully, they will remain permanently in the selected shrines and bring their own bona fortuna directly from ancient Rome.
 This final performative action has been recorded by a video.

 Booklet by Giannini Editore, Naples, 32 pp, 15 ills, map, 15 x 21 cm, 7 € - ISBN-13: 978-88-7431-840-7